qmk/qmk_firmware/keyboards/keyboardio/atreus/keymaps/slf-atreus/readme.md

 There are odd keys that are there for a particular reason:
 * F24 - my [I3](https://i3wm.org/) popup to remind me of stuff I always forget.
-* Alt-shift-left/right/up/down - multi-select in Sublime text
+* Alt-shift-left/right/up/down - multi-select in Sublime text.